"The broad mass of a nation... will more easily fall

 The Originator is in personal control of the universe.

 God is a fiat law giver and requires obedience to his law.

-The J-person has a dual nature and operated from the
+The J-person has a dual nature, and only while on earth operated from the

 The Originator is non-sexual, and there will be no carnal sexual activity in heaven.